jisc-services/Public-Documentation/PublicationsRouter/api/API.md

 Some notifications may contain one or more **links** elements.
 In this event, this means that there is binary content associated with the notification available for download.
 Each of the links could be one of two kinds:

-1. Packaged binary content held by the router on behalf of the publisher (see the next section)
+1. Packaged binary content held by PubRouter on behalf of the publisher (see the next section)
 2. A proxy-URL (proxying through the Router) for public content hosted on the web by the publisher

 In either case you can issue a GET request on the URL, and receie the content.